Online Gaming > BattleTech

 Take command of your own mercenary outfit of 'Mechs and the MechWarriors that pilot them, struggling to stay afloat as you find yourself drawn into a brutal interstellar civil war.
 A turn based strategy game.

-This in no way dictates the only way to play
+This guide in no way dictates the only way to play

 Below are three sections on how to dominate on the battlefield including;